From the Collection of Mission to Seafarers Victoria 717 Flinders Street Docklands Victoria

 - plans, mission-to-seamen, port-melbourne, chaplains-residence, walter-butler, beach-street, nott-street, architects-drawings, frederick-williams, walter richmond butler (1864–1949)

-- An original group of plans drawn by Walter Butler who was also the architect of the Mission to Seamen building at 717 Flinders St that is still in use today.
+- An original group of plans drawn by Walter Butler who was also the architect of the Central Institute, Siddeley Street in 1906 and the Mission to Seamen building at 717 Flinders St that is still in use today.

 Walter Butler was commissioned to add a second storey in 1917.

-The building retained its functions until 1937 when the Art Deco Mission was built.
+The building retained its functions until 1937 when the Art Deco Mission, designed by Morris was built.

 - Walter Butler (Maker), J. Creffield Propy Ltd (Maker)